IBM/vmwaresolutions/vcd/vmwaretools/index.md

 cd vmware-tools-distrib
 ```

-Now begin the installation of the VMWare Tools (this can change with every version, but should follow similar pattern of questioning).  _When answering the questions from the install script, default values are recommended_
+Now begin the installation of the VMware Tools (this can change with every version, but should follow similar pattern of questioning).  _When answering the questions from the install script, default values are recommended_

 ```
 ./vmware-install.pl
 ```
 <img src="images/4-linux.png" style="border: 1px solid black">

-more VMWare Tools install questions ...
+more VMware Tools install questions ...

 <img src="images/5-linux.png" style="border: 1px solid black">

-more VMWare Tools install questions ...
+more VMware Tools install questions ...

 <img src="images/6-linux.png" style="border: 1px solid black">

-more VMWare Tools install questions ...
-Once the VMWare Tools have been installed, it is _**STRONGLY**_ recommended to restart your VM to have the Kernel to cleanly restart as well as the VMWare Tools media to be unmounted from the VM.
+more VMware Tools install questions ...
+Once the VMware Tools have been installed, it is _**STRONGLY**_ recommended to restart your VM to have the Kernel to cleanly restart as well as the VMware Tools media to be unmounted from the VM.

 <img src="images/7-linux.png" style="border: 1px solid black">

 Back to: [Menu](#toc)

-###  <a name="windows"></a>Install VMWare Tools on Windows
+###  <a name="windows"></a>Install VMware Tools on Windows

-The following will walk through installing VMWare Tools on a Windows VM.
+The following will walk through installing VMware Tools on a Windows VM.

-Once the Media is made available in the [Install Preparation](#install) section, you can validate by starting `Windows Explorer` to view the latest Drives and note that the VMWare Tools shows as a CDROM.
+Once the Media is made available in the [Install Preparation](#install) section, you can validate by starting `Windows Explorer` to view the latest Drives and note that the VMware Tools shows as a CDROM.
 Double click to being installation.

 <img src="images/8-windows.png" style="border: 1px solid black">